aliasyeda/AI-Reality-Debugger/prompts.md

-# Gemini Prompt Design – Reality Debugger (AI Image Analyzer)
+# Gemini Prompt Design – AI Reality Debugger (AI Image Analyzer)

 This project is implemented using **Google AI Studio** with **Gemini multimodal reasoning**.
 The system does not rely on traditional backend code; instead, the core intelligence is driven by